 Professor Donald Saari, Director, Institute for Mathematical Behavioral Sciences at the University of California, Irvine, represents the US NMO on the IIASA Council, which is the governing body for the Institute.
-Professor Saari serves as Chair of the IIASA Council.
+Professor Saari serves as Vice-Chair of the IIASA Council.

 The NAS appoints a US Committee for IIASA, which is made up of leaders from the US science and policy communities, who have experience in IIASA's areas of research and their policy implications, and facilitate research collaborations and capacity building activities.
-Previous members of the US Committee include Professor Simon Levin, Princeton University; Dan Arvizu, Director, National Renewable Energy Laboratory; and Professor Robert A. Frosch, Harvard University (see Appendix 5 for full list).
-In June 2015, the US Committee for IIASA members are:
+Previous members of the US Committee include Professor Simon Levin, Princeton University; Dan Arvizu, Director, National Renewable Energy Laboratory; and Professor Richard J. Zeckhauser, Harvard University (see Appendix 6 for full list) and the current members of the US Committee for IIASA (January 2016) are: